French police foil '1,000 bids' to cross Channel

 A spokesman for Eurotunnel said there had been "much less disruption" since the reinforcements arrived to bolster the 300-strong police contingent already stationed in the city.

 At least four coaches of riot police were on Friday morning guarding the entrance to the tunnel, where the situation was calm.

-However, this source said there had been far fewer migrants managing to enter the Eurotunnel platforms and get on the train shuttles going to England.
+However, this source said there had been far fewer migrants managing to get onto the Eurotunnel platforms and get on the train shuttles going to England.

-During the night, an AFP journalist saw people descend onto the railways close to the Eurotunnel site only to be halted by police.
+During the night, an AFP journalist saw waves of people descend onto the railways on foot close to the Eurotunnel site only to be halted by police.

-At least a dozen made it past the cordon, but ran straight into a second line of officers waiting a hundred metres (yards) further down the line.
+At least a dozen more made it past the cordon, but ran straight into a second line of officers waiting a hundred metres (330 feet) further down the line.

-Around 3,000 people from countries including Syria and Eritrea are waiting in Calais as they try to cross into Britain illegally by clambering on board lorries and trains.
+Around 3,000 people from countries including Syria and Eritrea are camping out in the northern French port of Calais and trying to cross into Britain illegally by clambering on board lorries and trains.

-The crisis has become a hot political issue on both sides of the Channel and British Prime Minister David Cameron held a meeting of his government's COBRA emergency committee on Friday on the crisis.
+The crisis has become a hot political issue on both sides of the Channel and British Prime Minister David Cameron was to hold a meeting of his government's COBRA emergency committee on Friday on the crisis.